Dave-Evans/fieldPlotCreation/README.md

 This set of code aims to make possible and simplify creating plots of research plots.
 By this we mean that we hope to easily allow for maps to be created showing what an experiments plots look like, where they are located, what treatments are where, etc.

+This repository is being shifted from an earlier effort pioneered by Dave Evans to one built by Mack Naber.